sl45/tipfortap/README.md

        ffmpeg -i MOVIE.mov -f framemd5 MOVIE.framemd5

 6. A batch script to batch convert files with ffmpeg:

        dir/b/s "\\folder\*.mkv" >mkvlist.txt
        for /F "delims=;" %%F in (mkvlist.txt) do ffmpeg.exe  -i "%%F" (corresponding cmd) "%%~dF%%~pF%%~nF.mov" del mkvlist.txt

+   *This batch script would talk all the mkv files under the indicated folder and saved the newly re-encoded file under the same folder with the same file name.*

 ## MediaInfo
 [MediaInfo](https://mediaarea.net/en/MediaInfo) provides detailed descriptions for AV materials.
 This command will export technical characteristics of the media asset as a separate XML file.